Zuikyo/ZIKRouter/Documentation/English/RoutableDeclaration.md

 ```

 If you pass a wrong protocol, such as `RoutableView<UnroutableProtocol>()`, there will be a compile error.

+The `init(declaredProtocol: Protocol.Type)` is only to silence the warning of `initializer for struct 'xxx' must use "self.init(...)" or "self = ..." because it is not in module xxx`.
+See [restrict-cross-module-struct-initializers](https://github.com/apple/swift-evolution/blob/master/proposals/0189-restrict-cross-module-struct-initializers.md).
+You should only use it in extension.

 ### Routable in Objective-C